UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

 :align: center
 ```

-LHC（大型ハドロン加速器 Large Hadron Collider）は、スイスとフランスの国境に位置する欧州原子核研究機構（CERN）で運転されている円形の加速器です。地下約100 mに掘られた周長27 kmのトンネルの中に置かれ、6.8 TeVのエネルギーまで陽子を加速することができます（1 TeV = $10^{12}$ eV = $1.602 \times 10^{-7}$ J）。その加速された陽子を正面衝突させることで、世界最高エネルギーである13.6 TeV での陽子衝突実験を実現しています（左上の写真）。右上の写真は、地下トンネルに設置されたLHCの写真です。
-The Large Hadron Collider, or LHC, is a circular accelerator that lies on the border of Switzerland and France.
-It is operated by European Organization for Nuclear Research (CERN).
-It occupies a tunnel, roughly 100 meters underground, with a 27 kilometer circumference.
-The collider accelerates protons to energies of up to 6.5 TeV (1 TeV is $10^12$ eV).
-The accelerated protons collide head-on in proton collision tests with the world's highest energy levels, 13 TeV (see the photo at upper left).
-The photo at upper right shows the LHC within the underground tunnel.
+The Large Hadron Collider (LHC) is a circular collider that lies at the border of Switzerland and France, operated by European Organization for Nuclear Research (CERN).
+It is placed inside a tunnel, located about 100 meters underground, with a 27 kilometer circumference.
+Currently the LHC can accelerate protons up to 6.5 TeV in energy (1 TeV is $10^12$ eV).
+The accelerated protons collide head-on at the world's highest energy of 13.6 TeV (see the picture at the upper left).
+The picture at the upper right shows the LHC in the underground tunnel.

-LHCでは4つの実験（ATLAS, CMS, ALICE, LHCb）が進行中ですが、その中でもATLASとCMSは大型の汎用検出器を備えた実験です（左下の写真が実際のATLAS検出器）。陽子衝突で発生した二次粒子を周囲に設置した高精度の検出器で観測することで、さまざまな素粒子反応の観測や新しい現象の探索などを行っています。右下の絵はATLAS検出器で実際に記録した粒子生成反応の一つで、これは2012年にATLASとCMSで発見されたヒッグス粒子の候補を示したものです（ヒッグス粒子は単体で測定されるわけではなく、その崩壊の結果出てきた多数の粒子を観測するのでこのように見えます）。
-Four experiments are currently in progress at the LHC (ATLAS, CMS, ALICE, and LHCb).
-Of these, ATLAS and CMS use large general-purpose detectors (the photo at bottom left shows ATLAS's detectors).
-Secondary particles generated by proton collisions are observed by highly accurate detectors arranged around the periphery.
-This makes it possible to observe reactions between elementary particles and explore new phenomena.
-The illustration at bottom right shows the formation reactions of particles that were recorded using ATLAS's detectors in an actual experiment.
-The particles were candidate Higgs bosons detected in 2012 by ATLAS and CMS (Higgs bosons are not detected on their own, but can be found by observing numerous particles that are produced by their decay).
+Four experiments, ATLAS, CMS, ALICE, and LHCb, are carried out at the LHC.
+Of these, the ATLAS and CMS experiments use large general-purpose detectors (the ATLAS detector is shown at the bottom left).
+In ATLAS and CMS, secondary particles generated by proton collisions are observed by high-precision detectors arranged surrounding the collision point, making it possible to observe various reactions and explore new phenomena.
+The bottom right figure shows an actual event observed with ATLAS detector, and it is a candidate of Higgs boson which was first observed in 2012 by the ATLAS and CMS experiments.
+The Higgs boson itself is observed not as a single particle but as a collection of particles produced from the decay of Higgs boson.

 +++

 (hep_detect)=
-### 荷電粒子の測定

-ATLASやCMS実験の検出器は、異なる性質を持った検出器を内側から外側に階層的に配置しています。最内層の検出器は荷電粒子の再構成や識別に使われる検出器で、実験では最も重要な検出器の一つです。この検出器はそれ自体が約10層程度の層構造を持っており、一つの荷電粒子が通過したとき、複数の検出器信号を作ります。
-例えば、左下図にあるように一度の陽子衝突で無数の粒子が生成され、それらが検出器に「ヒット」と呼ばれる信号を作ります（図中の白、黄色、オレンジ等の点に相当）。このヒットの集合から「ある荷電粒子が作ったヒットの組み合わせ」を選び、その粒子の「飛跡」を再構成します。右下図のいろいろな色の曲線が飛跡に対応します。この**飛跡の再構成**（**トラッキング**と呼ぶ）は、ATLASやCMS実験に限らず、高エネルギー実験では最も重要な実験技術の一つと言えます。
+### Measurement of Charged Particles

-The detectors used in the ATLAS and CMS experiments consist of multiple detectors with differing characteristics, arranged in layers, from inside to outside.
-The innermost detector is used to reconstruct and identify charged particles.
-It is one of the most important detectors used in the experiments.
+The detectors used in ATLAS and CMS experiments consist of multiple detectors with differing characteristics, arranged outward in concentric layers.
+The innermost detector is used to reconstruct and identify charged particles, and is one of the most important detectors in the experiments.
 The detector itself is made up of roughly 10 layers and sends multiple detector signals when a single charged particle passes through it.
-For example, as the figure at bottom left shows, a single proton collision will generate countless particles, and in response the detector will produce signals called "hits" (these are the white, yellow, orange, and other colored points in the figure).
-From the collection of hits, sets of hits corresponding to a single charged particle are selected and used to reconstruct the track of the particle.
-The multicolored lines in the figure at bottom right correspond to these tracks.
-The reconstruction of these tracks is one of the most important experimental technologies used in all high energy experiment, not just ATLAS and CMS.
+For example, as in the lefft figure, a single proton collision produces many secondary particles, and leave the detector signal called "hits" (corresponding to colored points in the figure).
+From the collection of these hits, a set of hits produced by a charged particle traversing the detector is selected to reconstruct the particle track.
+The colored lines in the right figure correspond to reconstructed tracks.
+The reconstruction of charged particle tracks, called tracking, is one of the most important experimental techniques in HEP experiment.

-飛跡の再構成は本質的にはいわゆる「組合せ最適化」問題であるため、問題のスケール（粒子数）について計算量が指数関数的に増えます。LHCでビーム強度（一度に加速する粒子の数）を上げたり、将来さらに高いエネルギーの衝突型加速器実験を行ったりする場合、現在の（古典）計算機では飛跡を完全に再構成することが困難になることが予想されています。そこで、量子コンピュータを利用して計算時間を短縮するなど、様々なアプローチが検討・研究されています。
+The charged particle tracking is essentially an optimization problem of detector hits to tracks, and the computational cost often grows exponentially in the number of particles produced in collisions.
+The LHC is expected to be upgraded to higher beam intensity (number of protons to be accelerated in a single beam) or higher beam energy, and the current reconstruction technique could suffer from increasing computational complexity.
+Various new techniques are being examined, including quantum computing, to reduce the computational time or resources required for future HEP experiments.

 ```{image} figs/tracking.png
 :alt: tracking